 For more information on academic questions, qualification questions, curriculum or faculty questions, course or program content questions, book questions, etc., please contact:

-Andrew Surmani, Assistant Professor, Music Industry Studies and Academic Lead for the MIA program
+Andrew Surmani, Associate Professor, Music Industry Studies and Academic Lead for the MIA program

 For more information on administrative issues, application, tuition and fee questions, program schedule questions, financial aid, etc. , please contact: